tiagobalabuch/synapse-link/Labs/Synapse Link for Cosmos DB/Synapse Link for Cosmos DB.md

 # Lab - Synapse Link for Cosmos DB

 > [!NOTE]
-> This lab was built based on this [Microsoft repository](https://github.com/Azure/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click)
+> This lab was based on this [Microsoft repository](https://github.com/Azure/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click)

 In this lab, you will walk through a complete end-to-end scenario to analyze large operational datasets while minimizing the impact on the performance of mission-critical transactional workloads, Using [Azure Cosmos DB analytical store](https://docs.microsoft.com/en-us/azure/cosmos-db/analytical-store-introduction), a fully isolated column store, Azure Synapse Link enables no Extract-Transform-Load (ETL) analytics in Azure Synapse Analytics against your operational data at scale.